AiEthicsHub/ai-human-constitution/README.md

 ## 🔄 License

-This project is dedicated to the public domain under the [Creative Commons Zero v1.0 Universal License](https://creativecommons.org/publicdomain/zero/1.0/).
+This project is dedicated to the public domain under the [Creative Commons](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
 Use it.
 Remix it.
 Spread it.
 No permission needed.

 ---